Sevval-Demir/Sevval-Demir/README.md

 - Fundamentals of machine learning (models, evaluation, limitations)
 - Using ML as a **tool**

-### Computer Vision
-- Image processing basics with **OpenCV**
-- Experimenting with vision-based ideas and datasets
-- Understanding where theory meets real-world noise

 ### Engineering Practices
 - Writing **maintainable, readable, explainable** code
 - Version control with Git and collaborative workflows